 The area of Finnieston is described as “the hippest place in the UK” by The Times and was named one of the "top 10 coolest neighbourhoods in Europe" by The Independent.

 The steep rise in popularity of this area is due to a mix of entertainment and fantastic drinking and dining.
-With one of the world’s busiest live entertainment venues, The SSE Hydro, nearby a range of super cool eateries, delis and drinking dens have opened on the Finnieston strip.
+With one of the world’s busiest live entertainment venues, the OVO Hydro, nearby a range of super cool eateries, delis and drinking dens have opened on the Finnieston strip.

 With great bars and restaurants, and unrivalled creativity, this is up-and-coming Glasgow at its energetic, edgy finest.